About

 Contact

-Get in touch if you want to collaborate on an interesting project, want to commission some custom artwork, or simply want to discuss something wonderfully esoteric!
+Get in touch if you want to collaborate on interesting research, want to commission some custom artwork (but I must clarify that I'm not an illustrator/graphic designer, I'm an artist), or simply want to discuss something wonderfully esoteric!